 So as a business owner, you need to do everything you can to make sure that your product and service offerings are clear and concise.

-If you’re a service business, you’ll need to master the art of ‘productisaton’, which means turning your services into clearly defined products.
+If you’re a service business, you’ll need to master the art of ‘productisation’, which means turning your services into clearly defined products.
 The official definition of productisation is:

-Productisation = Developing a service into a standard, packaged, and marketed product.
+Productisation = The process of developing services into standard, packaged, and marketed products.

 People like to buy service packages that are clearly defined, that have a beginning and an end, and that promise a significant transformation as a result.